top of page

 But God has a way of taking fragments and forming something beautiful.

-And if I’m being honest, the website may have been what I was working on — but the deeper work has been happening in me.
+I may have been working on the website, but the deeper work has been happening in me.

 Removing things that didn’t belong.Rearranging priorities.Refining places in my heart that still needed His grace.